Live in rent free apartments or housing.

 - The applicant needs proof of income (or lack of it) from all sources.
 This will be verified with local courts, DSS offices, and income tax records.

 - Proof of identification is needed, for both the applicant and all household members.
+Most of the rent free housing is for US citizens only or those with green cards or other papers.

 - Free housing is only an option for American citizens or eligible immigrants.